AyatKhraisat/RoomExample/README.md

-# RoomExample
+# Room Sample
-To Do List App created as sample for Room included this functinoallity:
+ToDo List Application created as sample for Room persistence library included this functinoallity:

-1. save item to the database
+1. add row to the database
-2. remove item from database
+2. remove row from database
-3. retrieve numbers of rows in the database
+3. retrieve rows from the database
-4. save list to the database
+4. save multiple rows to the datab
-5. clear all form database
+5. clear the database

+read more about room in the [Android documentation](https://developer.android.com/topic/libraries/architecture/room)